VictoriaParkes/MS1-Vikki-Sponge-Patisserie/README.md

 HTML - to create the structure of the website

 CSS - to add style to the website

+[Chrome DevTools](https://developer.chrome.com/docs/devtools/) - used to help test features and for debugging.

 [Google Fonts](https://fonts.google.com/) - a fonts library